 - A tube through the nose into the stomach

 - Rinsing or irrigating the skin and eyes

 - Breathing support, including a tube through the mouth into the windpipe (trachea) and breathing machine

 - Medicines to reverse the effects of the poison

 - Never share prescription medicines.

-- Take your medicines as directed by your doctor.
-Don't take extra medicine or take it more often than prescribed.
+- Take your medicines as directed by your health care provider.
+DO NOT take extra medicine or take it more often than prescribed.

 - Read labels for over-the counter medicines.
 Always follow the directions on the label.

 - Never take medicine in the dark.
-Be sure you can see what you're taking.
+Be sure you can see what you are taking.

 - Never mix household chemicals.
 Doing so can cause dangerous gases.

 - Always store household chemicals in the container they came in.
-Don't reuse containers.
+DO NOT reuse containers.

 - Keep all medicines and chemicals locked up or out of the reach of children.

 - Read and follow the labels on household chemicals.
 Wear clothing or gloves to protect you when handling, if directed.

 - Install carbon monoxide detectors.
 Make sure they have fresh batteries.

 Poisoning can occur when you inhale, swallow, or touch something that makes you very ill.
 Some poisons can cause death.

 Poisoning most often occurs from: